 Glen Valentine has an unquestionable passion for birds that, like his brother Keith, developed at an extremely tender age.
-Glen has traveled extensively in Africa and is also fast becoming Rockjumper’s lead Asia/New Guinea bird guide.
+Glen has traveled and guided tours throughout Africa, Asia, Papua New Guinea and Australia and has an exceptional understanding of our natural world.
 He possesses exceptional birding skills and a personable nature, coupled with hearty levels of enthusiasm.

-Glen Valentine grew up in Gauteng where his unquestionable passion for birds and wildlife began at an extremely early age.
+Glen Valentine grew up in South Africa’s Gauteng province where his unquestionable passion for birds and wildlife began at an extremely early age.
 His interest mounted as he explored every corner of Southern Africa with his family and at the age of 19, broke his brother, Keith’s record of becoming the youngest person to have seen 850 species of birds in the Southern African sub-region (Keith is also a full-time Rockjumper guide).
-His solid knowledge of the birds of Southern Africa is complimented by experience further afield in remote corners of Africa, Asia and Madagascar.
+Glen has been guiding full-time for Rockjumper in remote corners of Africa, Asia, Australasia, Madagascar and Brazil for more than a decade and has thus built an extensive knowledge of the birds and natural history of those regions.
 Glen also holds to his name a bachelor of commerce degree in accounting sciences from the University of South Africa.
 His exceptional birding skills and personable nature coupled with his extreme levels of enthusiasm will ensure a fantastic and memorable tour with Glen.

 How did you get into birding?

 I began birding at an extremely young age when my parents took up the hobby in 1989.
 I was four at the time.
-At first we undertook normal family holidays that included a bit of casual birding while enjoying the usual beach, hiking, general wildlife and site-seeing holidays.
-As my brother and I grew older we became increasingly interested in birds and by the time I was twelve (when we did our first family trip out of South Africa to Zimbabwe) I would say that “the bug had bit” and it became fairly obsessive.
-Since then my passion for birding and my enjoyment of this wonderful and extremely rewarding hobby has increased even further!
+At first, we undertook “normal” family holidays that included some casual birding while enjoying the usual beach, hiking, general wildlife and site-seeing holidays.
+As my brother and I grew older we became increasingly interested in birds and by the time I was twelve (when we did our first family trip out of South Africa to Zimbabwe) I would say that “the bug had bit” and my growing interest soon became obsessive.
+Since then my passion for birding and my enjoyment of this wonderful and extremely rewarding hobby has increased even further and has resulted in me being able to guide for Rockjumper and explore the world for more than a decade, while enjoying the wealth of magical birds that the continents of Africa, Asia and Australasia have to offer.

 What led you to choose a career in tourism?